Tony Felloni: Criminal career

 Felloni had been involved in petty crime since childhood, and was sent to St Conleth's Reformatory School as a youth, where he met future heroin kingpin Larry Dunne.

-Felloni began as a blackmailer; he would seduce impressionable women from rural areas who were employed as domestic house workers, and force them to pose for nude photographs, threatening to send the pictures to their parents unless they paid him half of their wages each week.
+Felloni began as a blackmailer; he would seduce impressionable women from rural areas who were employed as domestic house workers and force them to pose for nude photographs, threatening to send the pictures to their parents unless they paid him half of their wages each week.
 He later began to force women into prostitution; in 1964 he was convicted of "procuring young girls for immoral purposes".
 During the 1960s he pretended to be the brother of footballer George Best to rent a flat in Rathgar, in which he stored stolen goods.
-He later turned to burglary; in 1967, while on remand for stealing a car, Felloni and an associate escaped from Bridewell Prison in Dublin, but both were recaptured the next day.
-He was sentenced the next month to three months in prison for the theft of the car.
+He later turned to burglary and robbery; in 1967, while on remand for stealing a car, Felloni escaped from Bridewell Prison in Dublin by pretending to be a solicitor, but was recaptured the next day.
+The next month, he was sentenced to three months in prison for the theft of the car.

 In 1980 Felloni moved to England and began to work in the growing drugs trade; he was arrested in Surrey in 1981 and jailed for four years for conspiracy to import heroin.
-Following his release, he returned to Dublin and became one of Dublin's largest heroin suppliers.
-Having worked alongside Larry Dunne in introducing the drug to the city, Felloni usurped Dunne's position as the city's main dealer after he was sentenced to jail.
-Felloni was blamed for "flooding" Dublin with heroin, and held responsible for creating the first generation of heroin addicts in Dublin.
-His children worked as couriers and tasters, many of them being later imprisoned.
-Ali Bracken claimed in the Sunday Tribune that "He enlisted his children to help him sell heroin when they were just teenagers and encouraged them to experiment with the drug so that he could control them".
+Following his release, he returned to Dublin and became one of the city's largest heroin suppliers.
+Having worked alongside Larry Dunne in introducing the drug to the city, Felloni took over from Dunne after Dunne was sentenced to jail.
+Felloni was blamed for, in the words of Sunday Tribune, "flooding the Dublin drug markets with heroin", and was held responsible for creating the first generation of heroin addicts there.
+His children worked as couriers and tasters, and many of them were later imprisoned.
+Ali Bracken claimed in the Sunday Tribune that "he enlisted his children to help him sell heroin when they were just teenagers and encouraged them to experiment with the drug so that he could control them."